bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 If you wish to use the **Deploy to iTunes Connect** Step in your Workflow, you can set up connection to your Apple Developer Account by adding your credentials to the Step’s input fields.

-1. Add the Step in your Workflow.
+1. Add the Step to your Workflow.
 2. Provide your **Apple ID**, **Password**, and the **Application Specific Password** to the respective input fields.
 3. Save your changes.